aamay022/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Web tokens is way of transferring data between the client and server.
+It is used for authentication for a user to enter a certain restricted server to aquire information they may be seeking.
+They are made up of three parts, the header, payload and signature.
+Meanwhile sessions is what is used to save authentication information, in order for the client to remain on the server, and not have to re enter credentials.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+bycrypt allows for the client to create a new password and also to verify that a password already exist in a database.

 3. How are unit tests different from integration and end-to-end testing?

+unit tests only covers small functionalities within an app.
+Meanwhile end to end testing focuses on the application as a whole.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+It ensures that we write well functioning applications that can bypass any situations and are flexible for clients to use.